 UOW logo

-As part of the DIY Studio facilities, the Lightboard Studio offers a modern way for teachers to create videos that demonstrate workings such as formulas, diagrams, and visual concepts.
+The Lightboard studio offers a modern way for educators to create videos that demonstrate workings such as formulas, diagrams, and visual concepts.

 Caz Sandison showing working of an equation using the DIY Lightboard.